williamdsw/saroo-configuration-list/Regions/Retails/Japan/T-3602G/README.md

-# GO GO GOAL (Japan)
+# J.League Go Go Goal!
+(Japan)

-SAROO's attributes configuration (prior 20231111 firmware) for this game.
+SAROO's attributes configuration (prior 231111 firmware) for this game.

 ### Edit

-- This game was fixed on 20231111 firmware and it runs properly now.
+- This game was fixed on 231111 firmware and it runs properly now.

 ### Usage